-Let’s face it, deciding what to eat in the moment at the end of a workday sucks.
+Let’s face it, deciding what to eat in the moment at the end of a long day sucks.
 It’s another decision you have to make after a day already spent “adulting”.
 We are likely to fall into one of two pits:

 1) “Screw it, I’m too hungry.”
-Then you end up with something quick from a restaurant that is likely a larger portion than you would ever have at home.
+Then you end up ordering in from a restaurant with likely larger portions than you would ever have at home.

 2) “I’ll just make something quickly.”
 Quick food, without any forethought, often relies on packages and/or starch.
-Some of our favorites include frozen pizza, peanut butter and jelly, or a bowl of cereal.
+Well balanced meals require the forethought of a stocked pantry, fridge and freezer.

 Either way, the stress over our health and nutrition related goals sets in.
 Take away the guess work and last minute decisions by setting aside some time to plan each week.
 That way the decision is made for you when you’re tired and hungry.